 Whether you’re a beginner or a long time stitcher you already have a preferred method for cross stitching.
 Whether you realize it or not.
-The way your Xs are made.
-Your favorite place to stitch in.
-What count fabric you prefer.
-Whether you use a Q-snap or a hoop.
+You make your Xs a specific way.
+It’s possible you have a favorite place to stitch in.
+You have a preferred fabric count.
+Perhaps you already use a Q-snap or a hoop.
 These are all ways in which our craft differ, and we embrace those differences when sharing our own preferences with others.

 Why, then do we spend often spend so much time agonizing over whether we’re stitching ‘correctly’?
 Comparing ourselves to others and their preferred methods.

 I mentioned this briefly in my Cross Stitch Beginner’s Guide, but I believe that there is no wrong way to stitch.
 That said, it’s important for you as a stitcher to try out various methods in order to figure out which one is right for you.
 So here’s just a few of the more popular ways to hold your fabric while you stitch.